 6-year-old Chardonnay is brought to the emergency department by her mother.
-Two or three days ago she noticed what appeared to be a bite on her daughter’s eyelid.
-Despite warm compresses her eyelid has become progressively more red and inflamed with the swelling now extending onto her cheek.
+Two or three days ago, she noticed what appeared to be a bite on her daughter’s eyelid.
+Despite warm compresses, her eyelid has become progressively redder and inflamed, with the swelling extending onto her cheek.

 It’s a continuation of the periosteum around the orbital margin, extending to the tarsal plates of the eyelids.

-In the case of peri-orbital cellulitis in 95% of cases it is from local spread from a scratch, an insect bite or eczema.
-Occasionally it can arise from pre-existing dacrocystitis.
+In the case of periorbital cellulitis, in 95% of cases, it is from local spread from a scratch, an insect bite or eczema.
+Occasionally it can arise from pre-existing dacryocystitis.

-As the orbit is surrounded by three sets of paranasal sinuses, these are a common source of infection in orbital cellulitis with migration of colonised bacteria.
-This makes orbital cellulitis more common in teens than younger children, due to a higher incidence of sinusitis.
+As three sets of paranasal sinuses surround the orbit, these are a common source of infection in orbital cellulitis with the migration of colonised bacteria.
+This makes orbital cellulitis more common in teens than younger children due to a higher incidence of sinusitis.
 Orbital cellulitis may also arise as a result of haematogenous spread from any source of bacteraemia and may occasionally be the result of poor dental hygiene and a periosteal abscess.

 Peri-orbital cellulitis may be caused by Staph. aureus, Strep. pneumoniae or occasionally Haemophilus influenza in the unimmunised.

-It can be hard to differentiate between orbital and peri-orbital cellulitis and the consequences of getting it wrong are quite severe.
-If there is any doubt then it should be treated as the more serious orbital cellulitis.
-Peri-orbital cellulitis responds well to amoxycillin-clavulanate or cephalexin.
+It can be hard to differentiate between orbital and peri-orbital cellulitis, and the consequences of getting it wrong are severe.
+If there is doubt, it should be treated as more serious orbital cellulitis.
+Peri-orbital cellulitis responds well to amoxicillin-clavulanate or cephalexin.

-These infections are much more serious and the patient can be quite toxic in appearance with a high-grade fever and lid oedema and erythema often confined to the eye socket itself as the infection is behind the orbital septum.
-As the abscess develops the eye becomes proptosed and movements become painful.
+These infections are much more severe.
+The patient can be pretty toxic in appearance with a high-grade fever and lid oedema and erythema often confined to the eye socket itself as the infection is behind the orbital septum.
+As the abscess develops, the eye becomes proptosed, and movements become painful.

 Other than the standard full blood exam and cultures, imaging of the orbit and sinuses with CT or MRI is needed to ascertain the presence or absence of an abscess and to aid operative planning.

-In the early stages of the disease it is easy to confuse orbital cellulitis for its less serious cousin, peri-orbital cellulitis.
-Unless it is caught early, orbital cellulitis may lead to blindness due to optic nerve compression, cavernous sinus thrombosis, osteomyelitis, meningitis or a cerebral abscess.
+In the early stages of the disease, it is easy to confuse orbital cellulitis for its less serious cousin, peri-orbital cellulitis.
+However, unless caught early, orbital cellulitis may lead to blindness due to optic nerve compression, cavernous sinus thrombosis, osteomyelitis, meningitis or a cerebral abscess.

-Chardonnay was diagnosed with peri-orbital cellulitis secondary to a mosquito bite and was treated with a week-long course of amoxycillin-clavulanate.
-At a planned review after two days she showed marked improvement.
+Chardonnay was diagnosed with peri-orbital cellulitis secondary to a mosquito bite and was treated with a week-long course of amoxicillin-clavulanate.
+At a planned review after two days, she showed marked improvement.